 By his eight-week postoperative mark, the patient was able to return to work at the airline and was able to start doing most of his activities.

 There are doubters who think that physical therapy won’t work for them.
 Just like it’s hard to find the right doctor, sometimes it’s hard to find the right physical therapist.
-Patients should feel heard, that they’re being listened to.
-And a competent physical therapist should be able to take a whole body perspective on a single joint issue.
+Patients should feel heard, and that they’re being listened to.
+And a competent physical therapist should be able to take a whole-body perspective on a single joint issue.

 If you are in or near Peachtree City, Georgia, Dr. Karyn Staples and the team at ProHealth would be pleased to get you started on physical therapy to ease your pain or improve your function.
 Call 770-487-1931 for an appointment.